jordwalke/common-native-reason-issues/README.md

 In your project what does `ocaml -version` report?
 OCaml 4.9 has been known to have problems with really old gcc versions.

+**Likely Cause:**
+Warming up your local build cache from CI when CI builds on a recent gcc, and your installed gcc is really old (With ubuntu this is common)

 **Solution:**
 Upgrade your ocaml in your `package.json` to 4.10.
+If you did import CI artifacts, you may want to purge your `~/.esy/3_*/i` directory.